golemfactory/golem-docs/src/pages/docs/degen/index.md

     proposalFilter: async (proposal) =>
       (await acceptablePrice(proposal)) && (await whiteList(proposal)),

-    // Where you want to spend
+    // Which network you want to spend GLM on
     payment: {
       network: 'polygon',
-      //network: 'holesky', - to be removed
     },
   })